jacbsimp/Attack-and-Defense/README.md

   - **Metric**: Metricbeat
   - **Threshold**: WHEN sum() OF http.request.bytes OVER all documents IS ABOVE 3500 FOR THE LAST 1 minute
   - **Vulnerability Mitigated**: Collective byte for documents.
 Exploits and Enumeration.
   - **Reliability**: Threshold is too high to catch meterpreter shells.
-Low reliability and we see this later.
+Low reliability as the threshold was set too high.

 ---------------------------------